rivt-info/rivtinfo.github.io/docs/index.md

 ## Introduction

-Recent progress in open source software tools can be applied to reducing barriers to sharing and collaborating on engineering calculations.
-They provide an opportunity to improve production efficiency and quality.
+Recent progress in open source software tools can be applied to reducing barriers to sharing and collaborating on document preparation.
+In particular there is a need for simpler sharing of engineering calculation documents.

 Because most engineering technologies are changing slowly, design procedures are often fixed in codes for decades.
 The heart of engineering work lies in